popdemtech/smartsite/walkthrough/2_Basics/6_0_databases.md

 ## The Decision

 `smartsite` will use PostgreSQL as its persistent database.
-Postgres is a open-source and battle-tested SQL based database server and library.
+PostgreSQL, which is often shortened to "Postgres," is an open-source and massively-used SQL database server and library.
 There is a Heroku add-on, Heroku Postgres, that will be used for the production database.
-Locally, developers will need to install the Postgres database.
+Locally, developers will need to install the free PostgreSQL software.